keldavale/uvms-simulator/doc/userdoc.rst

     ros2 launch ros2_control_blue_reach_5 view_robot.launch.py

+   ..  .. note:: //
+   ..
+It is normal to see the message ``Warning: Invalid frame ID "odom" passed to canTransform argument target_frame - frame does not exist``.
+This warning appears because the ``joint_state_publisher_gui`` node needs a moment to start.
+The ``joint_state_publisher_gui`` provides a GUI to generate a random configuration for the robot, which will be displayed in *RViz*.

 2. **Start the Reach Alpha 5 Example**

    Open a terminal, source your ROS2 workspace, and execute the launch file with: